VishalJ99/diffusion_model_cw/README.md

 docker build -t m2_docker .
 ```
 ## Usage
-All jobs will create a folder in the `runs` directory with the job name and a timestamp.
+All jobs will create a folder in the `runs` directory (which will also be created if it doesn't exist) with the job name.
 The folder will contain the following:
 ```
 job_name/
 ├── model_weights/